VictorHugoLeme/Change_possibilities/README.md

 # Change_possibilities
-Given an infinite number of the following coins: Quarters, Dimes, Nickels and Pennies, and given a value in cents, the algorithm must return all the possible combinations of coins to make up tha change.
+Given an infinite number of the following coins: Quarters, Dimes, Nickels and Pennies, and given a value in cents, the algorithm must return all the possible combinations of coins to make up the change.
 For instance:
 ```
 n = 12